Have you been on the recieving end of a brilliant presentation recently?

 Surprise your audience

-If your’e using slides then ditch the bullet points and think like a designer.
+– If you are using slides, ditch the bullet points and think like a designer.

 Don’t make assumptions